 Complete with fire pits, plants galore and low mood lighting, The Ivy‘s roof terrace is a lovely choice for a special occasion (or just a glamorous Saturday evening) – with a gorgeous brasserie menu and an incredible dessert list.
 The atmosphere is both lively and homely, with hearty dishes perfect for warming up on a cold evening.
 The real star of the show, however, is the Chocolate Bombe on the dessert menu – which can only be described as a (very naughty!) taste sensation.
 The Ivy, The Pavilion, Byrom St, M3 3HG.

-A fresh and bright little spot tucked away in Ancoats with a gorgeous Mediterranian feel to it, Canto serves up tasty Portuguese-inspired tapas – with a little something for everyone on the menu (including a bottomless brunch!).
+A fresh and bright little spot tucked away in Ancoats with a gorgeous Mediterranian feel to it, Canto serves up tasty Portuguese-inspired tapas – with a little something for everyone on the menu.
 The warm and welcoming restaurant mixes up its menu with seasonal flavours and ingredients, making it the perfect spot to relax while catching up with a friend any time of the year.
 Canto, Cutting Room Square, Blossom St, Ancoats, M4 5DH.

 6. Three Little Words